Shah Muhammad Sulaiman: Contribution to education

 Sulaiman distinguished himself in diverse fields of human activity and different aspects of learning and was an outstanding educationist who took keen interest in the administration and advancement of several educational institutions, in which, he left distinctive marks.

 He was founder president of several educational institutions and members of the Courts and Executive Councils of Allahabad and Aligarh Muslim University for a number of years, as President of the United Councils of Allahabad and Aligarh Muslim University for a number of years.
 He became President of the United Provinces Educational Conference at Badaon in 1924.

 In 1928 he presided over the All-India Muhammadan Educational Conference at Ajmer and in his address he advocated a revolutionary and progressive change in the educational system by stressing the practical, technical and vocational sides of education.

 He delivered convocation addresses at the Universities of Dacca, Aligarh, Hyderabad and Agra.
 Sulaiman was elected Vice-Chancellor of the Aligarh Muslim University where he introduced several beneficial reforms and laid down policies of far reaching importance, which extricated the university out of its financial and administrative crisis.
 He gave an impetus to education of women in the university and introduced Urdu as an independent subject in B.A. classes.
-He improved the finances of the university, helped execution of schemes concerning water works and the Technological Institutes.
+He improved the finances of the university, helped execution of schemes concerning water works and the technological institutes.
 His dynamic leadership infused a healthy spirit of competition among the students in beneficial spheres of educational activity, which enabled the Aligarh Muslim University to compete successfully in the All-India Competitive Examinations in larger numbers.
 He made the university a centre of higher scientific research.

 Sulaiman was also the president of the Anglo-Arabic College of Delhi for a number of years.

 Literary contributions

-Sulaiman had a keen sense for poetry and presided over a number of All-India poetical symposiums.
+Sulaiman had a keen sense for poetry and presided over a number of All-India poetical symposiums (mushairas).
 He edited and wrote an enlightened introduction to the Alame-e-Khiyal, the immortal Masnavi of Shauq Qidwai.

-After his death, the Nobel Laureate CV Raman wrote "As chief justice of the High Court at Allahabad for several years and as vice-chancellor of the Aligarh Muslim University over a considerable period, Sir Shah Sulaiman was a well-known public figure in India.
+After his death, the Nobel Laureate C.V.
+Raman wrote "As chief justice of the High Court at Allahabad for several years and as vice-chancellor of the Aligarh Muslim University over a considerable period, Sir Shah Sulaiman was a well-known public figure in India.
 During the last few years of his life he held the distinguished position of one of the three judges of the newly established Federal Court at Delhi.
 The news of his death early this year at the age of fifty-five came as an unpleasant surprise to his many friends and admirers, and elicited numerous well-merited tributes to his personality and career."

 Legacy

 The Sir Shah Sulaiman Hall of Aligarh Muslim University is named after him.

 He was buried at Nizamuddin Dargah by the side of Amir Khusrow.

 Sir Shah Sulaiman Road, named after him, is a large road in Karachi that runs from the East wall of National Stadium, Karachi up to Government College for Men Nazimabad.